-17Among the 46 observable traits we evaluate, two exhibit modest but statistically significant differences at the discontinuity.
-These are: whether the defendant is facing a drug charge (β =0.036; p-value = 0.087), and whether anyone in the house had a previous felony conviction while co-residing (β =-0.068; p-value = 0.039).
+This pattern of results is potentially surprising given that crime and employment outcomes are typically negatively correlated with each other absent incapacitation (e.g., Mueller-Smith and Schnepel (2021)), and creates a tension over the trade-offs for policy makers who might decide whether to raise or lower the age of majority.
+While raising the cutoff threshold (as many states have residing (β =-0.068; p-value = 0.039).
 While we believe some imbalance is inevitable given the number of traits we consider, we will control for all observable traits in our regressions to minimize any resulting bias.

-18Additional results can be found in Figure A2.
+20Additional results can be found in Figure A2.

-19While this decline might seem modest given the high degree of future justice involvement in this population, another way of viewing this is that adult prosecution increases 5-year total desistance by 54% [0.07593/(1-0.8538)].
+21While this decline might seem modest given the high degree of future justice involvement in this population, another way of viewing this is that adult prosecution increases 5-year total desistance by 54% [0.07593/(1-0.8538)].

-20Note that criminal "cases" can be composed of multiple distinct "charges" and so summing across the effects by offense type should not be expected to add up to the total effect discussed earlier.
+22Note that criminal "cases" can be composed of multiple distinct "charges" and so summing across the effects by offense type should not be expected to add up to the total effect discussed earlier.